-Macerators and any other similar devices that are used for pulverising of solid waste are not authorised to connect to Council's sewerage system (Refer NSW Code of Practice: Plumbing and Drainage, 2006).
+Macerators and any other similar devices that are used for pulverising of solid waste are not authorised to connect to Council's sewerage system (Refer NSW Code of Practice: Plumbing and Drainage, 2006 now known as Plumbing Code of Australia (PCA).
 Solid waste includes, but is not limited to, sanitary napkin, placenta, surgical waste, disposable nappy, mache bedpan and urine containers.